 There are many other public resources to aid you in locating records for your Jewish ancestors, but most of them have some affiliation with JewishGen.
 These include Jewish Record Indexing-Poland, Avotaynu (Jewish genealogy publications), and Routes to Roots.

 Once you have determined the location of the records for your ancestors, you or an on-site researcher (if needed) can search them to find your ancestors and extend your family lines.
 Synagogue records were usually kept both in Hebrew and in the official local language.
 The other record types discussed here were typically only recorded in the official language of the country or region.
 Since many people in the United States do not speak the necessary languages to research their ancestors onsite themselves, it is often the case that a little help is needed.
 If you find yourself in this situation but still want to tackle the project yourself, a genealogical word list would be very beneficial.
 While you may not be fluent in the foreign tongue of your ancestors, these resources contain keywords that you will frequently encounter in records, enabling you to recognize them and comprehend what the record was described in a general way, if not exactly.
 FamilySearch.org has published such lists for many languages pertinent to Jewish research.
 In a pinch, Google Translate can also be useful.

 Latin Genealogy Word List

 Slovakia Genealogy Word List (available soon!)

 As always, we welcome your comments and shared experiences.
 Do you have further questions?
 Have you had success implementing any of these techniques?
-Feel free to comment below or on Facebook!
+Comment below!

 The scope of this article series could not hope to include every resource out there for Jewish research.
 Each family was and is unique, so they require individual research efforts to find them and learn about them.
 If you’d like help, contact the professionals at Legacy Tree Genealogists.